Category: magic the gathering

 I don’t know that there’s anything I can even learn from this.
 While there were some close games, and I did take a few losses, it was almost always dependent on my opponent getting out something like Virulent Emissary or Scarblade Scout to have a bit more extra life, and slow down my early turns.
 The moral of the story seems to be that “fliers are good” and I kinda already knew that.

-Overall, I have mixed feelings about Lorwyn as a Sealed/Limited set.
+Overall, I have mixed feelings about Lorwyn as a sealed and limited set.
 Ignoring aesthetics and theming, the mechanics have never really clicked for me.
-While I was initially worried about the lack of removal during the Sealed Prerelease, draft has made it pretty clear that there actually is plenty of removal.
+While I was initially worried about the lack of removal during the sealed pre-release, draft has made it pretty clear that there actually is plenty of removal.
 At the same time, the very low number of counterspells remain a bit weird.

-In the one to two dozen games I’ve played of Draft Lorwyn Eclipsed, games have never really felt super fun or exciting.
+In the one to two dozen games I’ve played of draft Lorwyn Eclipsed, it has never really felt super fun or exciting.
 They’ve been tense!
 It’s felt good when I’ve won, or pulled out of sticky situations, but I’ve never had any huge moments of dropping a bomb, or feeling like I’ve figured out something incredible, or spotted clever synergies.

-Some of it may just be the colors I’ve drafted, with Merfolk have arguably the least interesting play pattern, in that it’s mostly about tapping creatures through card effects, but there are only 8 convoke cards under rare, and only two are instant speed.
+Some of it may just be the colors I’ve drafted.
+Merfolk arguably have the least interesting play pattern—mostly just tapping creatures through card effects.
+But there are only 8 convoke cards under rare, and only two are instant speed.

 I like winning in Lorwyn.
 I just wish I liked playing a bit more.